govex/govex.github.io/open-data/addressing-concerns/index.md

   </div>
   <div class="panel-body">
     <div style="font-family: monospace">
-We are not doing well and opening data will expose us to criticism from the public.
+"We are not doing well and opening data will expose us to criticism from the public."
     </div>
   	<hr />
 	  <dl class="dl-horizontal">